Sandeepa-B/sandeepa-b.github.io/_pages/experience.md

 * Co-organizer for NeurIPS 2020 workshop “Self-Supervised Learning – Theory and Practice”, serving as Workflow Chair.
 * Conference reviewer for ICASSP2020, IJCAI2021, CVPR2021, ICCV2021.
-* Journal reviewer for Journal of Biomedical and Health Informatics (JBHI).
+* Journal reviewer for Journal of Biomedical and Health Informatics (JBHI), Expert Systems With Applications (ESWA).

 -------